wbcbz7/sndlib-watcom/README.md

 - **HW resources:** one I/O range, one IRQ, one DMA channel

-  an alternative PCM audio standard based on AD1848/CS4231 codec, supported by ISA chips from Crystal, Yamaha, OPTi and several other vendors; Gravis Ultrasound MAX and Interwave (GUS PnP, etc) cards also include WSS-compatible codec at non-standard IO base, albeit support is **UNTESTED!**.
+  an alternative PCM audio standard based on AD1848/CS4231 codec, supported by ISA chips from Crystal, Yamaha, OPTi and several other vendors; Gravis Ultrasound MAX and AMD Interwave (GUS PnP, etc) cards also include WSS-compatible codec at non-standard IO base, albeit support is **UNTESTED!**.

   `detect()` works as following: